The Game Here is Hiking it All Efficiently – My Kinda Game!

 October 13, 2008

 In doing so, I did become confused here and there because the usually very reliable maps were somewhat confusing as they don’t denote the other trails and roads on the property.
-If you are trying to emulate me, as you should be at all times, I strongly suggest you print out the map of McLean to use in tandem with your Walk Book map.
+If you are trying to be like me, as you should be at all times, I strongly suggest you print out the map of McLean to use in tandem with your Walk Book map.
 In fact, the Walk Book does say in the McLean introduction, “Only a sampling of the extensive network of trails here is included…”

 As always, I’ll attempt to present the trails I completed in the order of completion – even if it would be impossible and impractical to do them in this order – unless you are a weirdo completist like me.
 All mileages are one-way.